ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 * Problem with token

-If you try to connect the Jupyter Notebook URL but got a prompt for password or token.
-From the docker terminal, type in
+If you try to connect the Jupyter Notebook URL, but got a prompt for password or token, You can go to the docker terminal, type in

 ```
 jupyter server list